Chalk SQL Reference

 Returns the intersection of two arrays (elements present in both arrays).

-• Joins elements of an array into a string using a separator.
+Joins array elements into a string using a separator and optional null replacement.

 Returns the maximum element in an array.